 ESL and Citizenship

 In recent years, The Gables has also hosted naturalization ceremonies on its lawn for local residents who have completed the program as well as new citizens from the Boston area.
-This is done in collaboration with United States Citizenship and Immigration Services (USCIS).
+This is done in collaboration with the United States Citizenship and Immigration Services (USCIS).

-Community Conversations on Immigration and Immigration Reform
+Community Conversations on Immigration and Other Social Justice Issues